nathangero/employee-tracker/README.md

 * JavaScript Objects are like a "mini-relational database".
 It has a (key, value) pair kind of like how this app's database has a relationsihp between "role" and "department".
 * `console.table()` is a very easy way to show formated data.
 Very handy when using SQL!
 * Using the spread operator to make a function robust to select certain columns from a table is incredibly useful.
 An example is below in [Code Snippets](#code-snippets)
+* Using preppared statements not only helps sanitize user input, but it helps keep the code nicely organized.

 ## Code Snippets